polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Light Client

-A type of blockchain [node](#node) that does not store the [chain state](#state) or produce blocks.
+A type of blockchain node that does not store the [chain state](#state) or produce blocks.
 A light client is capable of verifying [cryptographic primitives](#cryptographic-primitives) and exposes a [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call) server that allows blockchain users to interact with the blockchain network.

 ## Metadata

 Data that provides information about one or more aspects of a system.
-The metadata that exposes information about a Substrate [blockchain](#blockchain) enables you to interact with that system.
+The metadata that exposes information about a Substrate blockchain enables you to interact with that system.

-## Node

-A running instance of a blockchain client.
-Each node is part of the [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) network that allows blockchain participants to interact with one another.
-Substrate nodes can fill a number of roles in a blockchain network.
-For example, the nodes that produce blocks fulfill the [validator](#validator) role for the blockchain.
-Nodes that run [light-clients](#light-client) facilitate scalable interactions in resource-constrained environments like [user interfaces](https://github.com/paritytech/substrate-connect) or embedded devices.

 ## Nominated Proof of Stake (NPoS)